dambergn/node-media-manager/README.md

 Before running the server make sure you have your API keys and run ./setup.sh from the terminal.

 ## ToDO
+- scan folder contents and directorys
+- parse data to json file
+-
 reset file permissions of downloads folder after new download completes

 getbanner 275274